The Basics of Editing

-As an experienced developmental editor and copy editor of both nonfiction and fiction books for over seven years, I was first an editor in a traditional publishing house and now provide freelance editing and writing coaching services.
+As an experienced developmental editor and copy editor of both nonfiction and fiction books for ten years, I was first an editor in a traditional publishing house and now provide freelance editing and writing coaching services.

 My experience as a marketing director helps me evaluate and edit manuscripts for both readability and marketability, which is a bit rare for freelance editors, but a definite bonus for the authors I work with.
-I utilize the most recent Merriam-Webster dictionary and the Chicago Manual of Style, which is the standard style guide for most books.
+I utilize the most recent Merriam-Webster dictionary and the Chicago Manual of Style, the standard style guide for most books.

 I'm involved in the publishing industry through the following organizations:

 Chicago Women in Publishing, past president